AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

 Constructors And Aggregates
 ---------------------------

-Ada 2022 already allows homogeneous data structure aggregates to be expressed through angular brackets.
-This proposal extends that notation to hetoregeneous data structures, so that you can write:
+Ada 2022 already allows arrays aggregates to be expressed through angular brackets.
+This proposal extends that notation to record aggregates, so that you can write:

 .. code-block:: ada